OZGrav/meerkat_pulsar_docs/docs/ozstar_storage.md

  - `{cleaned/raw}_bandpass.png`: The bandpass plot which shows the frequency response and which channels were flagged.
  - `{cleaned/raw}_SNR_cumulative.png`: The cumulative signal-to-noise ratio plot which shows how the SNR increases with time.
  - `{cleaned/raw}_SNR_single.png`: The single subint signal-to-noise ratio plot which shows the SNR at each subint.
+ - `cleaned_rmfit.png`: The result of the `rmfit` command for checking the quality of the RM measurement.

 ### Decimated

-The decimated directory (`/fred/oz005/users/nswainst/meerpipe_testing_outputs/<pulsar>/<utc>/<beam>/decimated/`) contains the decimated archives that are used for the timing analysis for all projects.
+The decimated directory (`/fred/oz005/timing_processed/<pulsar>/<utc>/<beam>/decimated/`) contains the decimated archives that are used for the timing analysis for all projects.
 The decimated archives have the following naming convention:

 ```